Article

 • when possible, always aim for simplicity and minimalism.

-Prift aims to help manage one's finances.
+Prift aims at helping manage one's finances.
 This is one of the best dashboard UI examples when it comes to visualizing various data points in a way that is legible to the customer.

 Moreover, this dashboard is aimed to help the user make decisions.
 So, it should be clear in any given tab what to pay attention to first.
 We needed to visualize clearly what loan the person should take care of first.
 This was managed through the use of contrasting colors, as well as different types of graphs.
 The pie chart allowed us to break down the proportions.

 We broke down different types of finances into different tabs.
 For example, with pension, users need to see their own dynamics and progress, but also compare the different pension pots so they are able to make informed decisions.
-Linear graph helps with that.
+A linear graph helps with that.

 We clearly differentiated zones with different data types, as well as emphasized the necessary charts.